 A refrigerant recovery machine became necessary when it was discovered that chlorofluorcarbons (CFCs) were depleting the ozone layer.
-When a recovery machine is hooked up to the manifold or Schraeder valves on the air conditioning system, it creates a vacuum and sucks all the Freon out of the vehicle, cleanses it through a filter and stores it in a storage tank.
-When the repair to the system is complete, the machine will vacuum the system down to 30 inches of mercury to rid it of all moisture and air.
+In our dismantling process the recovery machine is hooked up to the manifold or Schraeder valves on the air conditioning system.
+This creates a vacuum and sucks all the freon out of the vehicle, cleanses it through a filter and puts it into a storage tank.

 Tire Recycling Program